astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 (dx^\prime)^2 + (dy^\prime)^2 + (dz^\prime)^2 - (c dt^\prime)^2
 ```
 must remain constant.
 This conservation law is quite different from
-what Newton and company thought was 'conserved' in the measurement of
+what Newton and his contemporaries would have thought was 'conserved'
-the motion of an thing.
-In the Newtonian world, the value of $dt$
+in the measurement of the motion of an thing.
+In the Newtonian world,
-would be the same for both observers, implying a $c^\prime \neq c$,
+the value of $dt$ would be the same for both observers, implying a
-not this strange looking sum.
-But, if this model agrees with the
+$c^\prime \neq c$, not this strange looking sum.
+But, if this model
-experiments, it is not wrong; even if it disagrees with Newton's
+agrees with the experiments, it is not wrong; even if it disagrees
-model.
+with Newton's model.